 Falsified Resumes Are Another Risk

 Also, the resume champions are also part of the problem.
 They have beautiful resumes that show consistent growth in the positions they are given.
 Further, they show a long time in the same companies.
 They may also show promotions inside companies they work.
 Hiring managers mouths can start to water when they see these resumes and feelings of good fit appear faster and stronger.
 Candidates know this, so they massage their resumes and make small company experience go away.
 This allows them to make a good company experience to have the appearance of a longer time there.
 It gives that double benefit for the crafty candidate, so it is a super common practice.
+On the same line of thinking check out Reference Checks as We see Them.

 You can only get lucky to uncover this practice in the interview.
 Our deep search and background check can find this out.
 The check uncovers the person who only pretends to have ability but actually is a very bad fit.
 What the company thought was a match is illusory.
 90% of the perfect resumes are lying to get the job offer.
 So you get a resume that looks great and has no gaps?
 First moan, as the likelihood of a great fit is very low.
 Because the perfect resume is rarely real, you cannot achieve a true fit without getting lucky.